mponce0/covid19.analytics/README.md

 # COVID19.Analytics

 ## Introduction
-The "covid19.analytics" R package allows users to obtain live\* worlwide data from the *novel CoronaVirus Disease* originally reported in 2019, CoViD-19, as published by the JHU CCSE repository [1], as well as, provide basic analysis tools and functions to investigate these datasets.
+The "covid19.analytics" R package allows users to obtain live\* worldwide data from the *novel CoronaVirus Disease* originally reported in 2019, CoViD-19, as published by the JHU CCSE repository [1], as well as, provide basic analysis tools and functions to investigate these datasets.